 Brian Lain, Associate Professor and Debate Director; Ph.D., University of Iowa.
 Rhetorical criticism and theory; visual rhetoric; materialism and poststructuralism; Japanese American rhetorics.

 Brian Richardson, Associate Professor and Director of Graduate Studies; Ph.D., University of Texas at Austin.
 Whistle-blowing; peer reporting of unethical behavior; sexual harassment; disaster/crisis communication.

 The graduate program in Communication Studies at the University of North Texas examines communication and the processes through which humans interact.
-We facilitate your command of theory and research, develop your research capabilities, and prepare you for a variety of careers or for further graduate study.

 This area examines the impact of communication theory in multiple interpersonal and organizational contexts.
 You explore how human communication influences cultures, groups and individuals.
 The goal is to blend theory, research and practical application while fostering development of analytical and applied skills in multiple contexts related to human communication.

 Through historical, critical and qualitative research, this concentration promotes understanding of communication phenomena.
 You examine how communication influences the formation and growth of every culture.
 This allows you to understand and contribute to a cultureís development.

 As a primary mode of human experience, knowledge and action, performance often provides a strong sense of self and others.
 This leads to self-expansion and an enriched sense of cultural diversity.
 This area promotes an understanding of human beings and human cultures through critical, historical and empirical investigations; experiential learning in the classroom; and sharing discoveries with public audiences.

 Because of the interdisciplinary nature of communication studies, admission is open to students from a variety of undergraduate majors.
 Youíll need to meet the admission requirements for the graduate school, available at the graduate school website, and our departmentís specific requirements.